 Imagine you’re telling a story to 10 people.
 You know each of them by name, you can gauge their reactions, and you can tailor what you’re saying so it resonates with them.

-The bigger your audience gets, the harder it becomes to keep track of what each person wants to hear.
+But appealing to a wide audience is harder.
+The bigger your audience gets, the more difficult it becomes to keep track of what each person wants to hear.
 You can keep telling your story, but if half your audience realizes it isn’t relevant to them, they’ll tune out.